SATHASHINI-S/SATHASHINI-S.github.io/content/projects/creations/hand-gesture-recognisation.md

 - Ideal for hygienic environments like healthcare.
 - Enhances accessibility for users with physical limitations.
 - Useful for public or shared computing systems.
-- Can be extended for gesture-based smart home or media control.

 ---